William Mead Homes: Geography

-William Mead Homes is located within the Chinatown neighborhood of Los Angeles.
+William Mead Homes is located close to the Chinatown neighborhood of Los Angeles.
 The housing complex is next to two government facilities, the Twin Towers Correctional Facility and the LADWP Main Street Center.
 Nearby neighborhoods: To the south is Chinatown, to the northeast is Cypress Park, to the east is Lincoln Heights, to the southwest is Boyle Heights, and to the west is Downtown Los Angeles.

 In popular culture

 The William Mead Homes has appeared in a number of films and music videos over the years, these include: